 Responsibilities Of The Employer

-An employer must post the name of it’s the workers’ compensation insurance carrier in a conspicuous location at the workplace, such as a break room.
+An employer must post the name of its workers’ compensation insurance carrier in a conspicuous location at the workplace, such as a break room.
 Under the terms of the policy, in order to avoid denial of insurance coverage, the employer has a duty to place the carrier on notice of any work accidents or claims of injury.
 After informing the insurance carrier of the injury, the employee will receive a claim number from the carrier, which must be used to obtain medical treatment.
 The carrier should be notified even if the employer is suspicious of the employee’s injury claim.

 Should the Employer Send an Injured Worker to a Doctor Following an Accident?